syncfusion-content/install-docs/Common/Essential-Studio/Documentation-Setup.md

 Installed Documentation - Documentation pertaining to Essential Studio can be installed with your copy of Syncfusion local resources.
 Explore the following three categories of documentation to have a better idea of Essential Studio products.

 * Visual Studio 2005/Visual Studio 2008 Class Reference
-* Visual Studio 2010/Visual Studio 2012/Visual Studio 2013 Class Reference
+* Visual Studio 2010/Visual Studio 2012/Visual Studio 2013/Visual Studio 2015/Visual Studio 2017 Class Reference

 This local documentation can be accessed from the Syncfusion Control Panel > Utilities > Documentation > Class Reference.